Are you ready for the party?

 Storm clouds are gathering as the world teeters on the edge.
 It’s time to look at all the good things in life – and the fear that stops us enjoying them…

-Party Skills for the End of the World has been created especially for MIF17 by Nigel Barrett and Louise Mari of cult theatre collective Shunt, one of the first groups to break out of theatres and make a new and exciting style of performance that defies categorisation.
+Party Skills for the End of the World was created especially for MIF17 by Nigel Barrett and Louise Mari of cult theatre collective Shunt, one of the first groups to break out of theatres and make a new and exciting style of performance that defies categorisation.
 Along with the likes of Punchdrunk and Secret Cinema, Shunt have expanded the scope of immersive theatre so it becomes an adventure, a thought experiment, a party, a challenge – and, most of all, a unique and unforgettable night out.

 Commissioned and produced by Manchester International Festival and Shoreditch Town Hall.